Uihlein Soccer Park Indoor Soccer Rules & Regulations

 Fighting and serious foul play:

-1) Fighting will result in an automatic 5-minute penalty and a red card expulsion from the current game.
+Fighting will result in an automatic 5-minute penalty and a red card expulsion from the current game and the next 2 weeks of games.

 Rule 1 Number of Players